Venkatesh-Bharath/Java-Full-Stack-interview-questions-3-years-experience/Aspire systems/Aspiresystems.md

 # Manager Round Interview Questions
 1.**Can you briefly describe your current project and walk me through your daily responsibilities and tasks?**
 - [-----ans----]
+2. **Question**
-2**Question** Imagine you are tasked with enhancing a microservice for a library system that allows users to check out books.
+- Imagine you are tasked with enhancing a microservice for a library system that allows users to check out books.
 The new feature involves handling the scenario where multiple users attempt to check out the last copy of a particular book simultaneously.

 You are provided with the following basic structure for the Checkout entity: